SquilliamX/NFTs-2024/notes.md

 When creating the NFT, you must store the image somewhere on the internet and have your contract point to it.
 There are different places to store the image, and the most popular ways are IPFS, https://IPFS, and directly on chain.
 Let's take a look at the pros and cons of each one of these:

-IPFS (Interplanetary File System): IPFS is a series of nodes that can store data.
+`IPFS` (Interplanetary File System): IPFS is a series of nodes that can store data.
 You can upload your image here, however someone would need to pin it constantly and not have their laptop/node turned off in order to keep the image visible.
+If you choose to use this, then you can use services like `Pinata.cloud` that will pin your images for you, this way you know at least one other person in pinning your images on IPFS.
 Rating: Medium Recommended

-Https://IPFS: This is the centralized browser/website version of IPFS, if this website goes down, so does the image of your NFT.
+`Https://IPFS`: This is the centralized browser/website version of IPFS, if this website goes down, so does the image of your NFT.
 Rating: NOT RECCOMENDED!

-On-Chain: You can store your image directly on chain and this way the only way the image can go down is if the whole blockchain goes down!
+`On-Chain`: You can store your image directly on chain as an SVG and this way the only way the image can go down is if the whole blockchain goes down (which is almost impossible)!
 Great!
 However images are much more expensive to store on the blockchain than any other data.
 Rating: BEST (if affordable)

 #### Creating NFTs on IPFS